 Quint is a different matter, as he goes way beyond Amity’s momentary hysteria over a shark attack and rewrites world history.
 Brody determined that Quint was “certifiable,” what with his destruction of the Orca’s CB radio and his ravings about kiddie scissor classes, the battle of Waterloo, and electric toothbrushes.
 But it was in Quint’s Indianapolis Speech that he says the Hiroshima Bomb was delivered on June 29, 1945, meaning that Brody chartered the Orca 29 years and six days later.

 The problem is that Fat Man and Little Boy, the bombs that destroyed Hiroshima and Nagasaki, were not delivered until late July or early August, 1945.
-In “All That Jaws,” therefore, we posit that Quint just likes to associate himself with maritime disasters.
+In the Quint-essential rock opera “All That Jaws,” therefore, we posit that Quint just likes to associate himself with maritime disasters.

 See also: “Herbie, Mate, please make me laugh.”